gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Dimension.md

 > **is\_default**: `boolean`

-- Whether the dimension is the default one or not
+- Whether the dimension is the default one or not.

 ***